 Environmental Impact – When making energy efficiency upgrades, fewer fossil fuels will be burned.
 You will be utilizing less energy and therefore are helping to diminish greenhouse gas emissions which is also great for your wallet!

 Yes, there is an $40 rebate for each window and each door.
 However, windows and doors are within the same rebate category, and thus, together they qualify as only one of the two necessary measures.

 Each home must meet the following criteria in order to qualify:

-- Are an active Union Gas customer and use gas as your primary source of heat
+- Are an active Union Gas or Enbridge customer and use gas as your primary source of heat

 - Detached, semi-detached, row house, or mobile home on a permanent foundation;